Syspixie/LayoutMesh/README.md

 * Go to the release page on GitHub: https://github.com/Syspixie/LayoutMesh/releases.
 * Click on the release required, e.g. 'v1.0.0'.
-* Click on the specific zip file, e.g. 'LayoutMesh-1.0.0-win-x64.zip', to download it (to, for example, your 'Downloads' folder).
+* Click on the specific zip file, e.g. 'LayoutMesh-1.0.0-win-x64.zip', to download it.
-* Navigate to the download directory, and double-click the zip file.
+* Navigate to your download directory, and double-click the zip file.
-* Extract the contents to your chosen directory.
+* Extract the contents to your chosen install directory.
-* Navigate to your chosen directory; there should be a LayoutMesh.exe file, plus 'Addins' and 'Config' subdirectories and their files.
+* Navigate to the install directory; there should be a 'LayoutMesh.exe' file, plus 'Addins' and 'Config' subdirectories and their files.
-* Double-click the LayoutMesh.exe file to run the application.
-Install .NET if prompted (a one-off operation).
+* Double-click the 'LayoutMesh.exe' file to run the application.

+#### Opening a Specific Layout File
+LayoutMesh will, by default, open the layout file in use when it was last closed.
+If a layout file is specified when executing LayoutMesh, that particular file will be opened.
+For example, to open a layout file named 'Knapford.MeshData', use one of the following:
+* Open a windows command prompt; navigate to the LayoutMesh install directory; execute the command:
+<br>`> LayoutMesh.exe Knapford.MeshData`
+* Add parameter 'Knapford.MeshData' to the command in a shortcut definition (creates a layout-specific shortcut).
+* Drag a layout file onto the 'LayoutMesh.exe' program, or onto a shortcut to the program.

 ## Getting Started
 There are two ways of getting started with LayoutMesh:
 1. Importing data from the MERG FlimConfig utility (FCU).
 1. Connecting LayoutMesh to a CBUS network, and reading the data from each node.

-### Importing Data from a FlimConfig File
+#### Importing Data from a FlimConfig File
 This process imports nodes and events from a FlimConfig data file.
 It can be done without being connected to the CBUS network, so is a safe way of exploring LayoutMesh without the danger of inadvertently making configuration changes.

 * Run LayoutMesh.